jmailman/language_on_a_holiday/README.md

   c.
 The fluctuation of verbal idiosyncrasy from one word to the next within Whitehead's sentences.
     - The verbal idiosyncrasy score (_alpha scaled TF-IDF_) of individual words within a sentence could serve as a useful parameter to inform inflection in text-to-speach or algorithmic song composition applications.

-  ## NOTE: code files 2b and 3 still require a significant amount of cleaning up and markdown annotation